-In the 2022 inspection of Smolin Lupin & Co., LLC (formerly Smolin Lupin & Co., P.A.), the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2022 inspection of Onestop Assurance PAC, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+Our inspection was conducted in cooperation with the Accounting and Corporate Regulatory Authority.